 Additions, Exterior Changes

-Each single family property owner is expected to maintain their yard in neat and attractive condition in order to preserve the property value of all adjacent homes.
+Each single-family property owner is expected to maintain their yard in neat and attractive condition in order to preserve the property value of all adjacent homes.

 Tree Houses and Forts

-Boat / Camper Storage
+Boat and Camper Storage

 Use of Dwelling as Office

-No hunting on Woodcroft property is allowed.
+Hunting on Woodcroft property is not allowed.